MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 SLOs are often percentages like 99.9%, but they can also be statements.
 Use both methods to get a numerical value that includes all factors.

-An SLO is a combination of measurable **Service Level Indicators (SLIs)** to define what’s acceptable.
+An SLO is a combination of measurable **Service Level Indicators (SLIs)** to define what's acceptable.
 SLIs are metrics with a set threshold that can be alerted.
 They can be collected from the platform or application.
 Different components emit relevant SLIs.
 When choosing SLIs, consider factors that influence the SLO.

-For instance, to calculate the SLO for a flow using a response/request API, measure server latency and request processing time.
-Throughput and error rates don’t apply to continuous compute environments like VMs, scale sets, or Azure Batch.
+For instance, to calculate the SLO for a flow using a response/request API, measure server latency, and request processing time.
+Throughput and error rates don't apply to continuous compute environments like VMs, scale sets, or Azure Batch.

 For control plane access, consider error rates and latency for API responses and long-running operations, such as resource creation.
 Data plane access depends on the APIs used, each with its own SLO targets.